Kaesual/minetest-wasm/README.md

     cd minetest-wasm
     ./build_all_with_docker.sh

+The build results will be available in the `www/` folder after the build has completed.
+You can host the content of this folder on your web server.

+Note: Make sure that the user runs `./build_all_with_docker.sh` also owns the project folder.
+This script (and `app/docker.sh` which it calls) mounts the project folder to docker and also run as the user who calls the script.

 I've also added some patches to hook into the saving to disk process, to trigger a synchronization with indexeddb right after the save.
 My specific use case (cross-origin iframes: Embed Luanti web anywhere) only works with indexedDb, but I might look into FileSystemDirectoryHandle to enable a direct local sync directory.

+### Running in an iframe

+If you want to embed this Luanti Web build as an iframe, the outer page as well as the iframed page need to set the following headers:

+Outer page:
+- Cross-Origin-Embedder-Policy require-corp
+- Cross-Origin-Opener-Policy same-origin

+Inner page (in iframe):
+- Cross-Origin-Embedder-Policy require-corp
+- Cross-Origin-Opener-Policy cross-origin
+- Cross-Origin-Resource-Policy cross-origin (only required on resource files)

+### Update history

 2025-08-10 Update Notes:
 - reworked the indexedDb sync mechanism, so it reliably synchronizes all world files and folders, with a configurable debounce interval